Our Work

 211 Help Center

-Through our multilingual and confidential resource center, we connect individuals and families to the resources they need including food, shelter, rental assistance, childcare and more.
+Through our multilingual and confidential resource center, we connect people to resources including shelter, rental assistance, food assistance, child care and more.

 Bridging The Gap

-We connect young adults (ages 18-24) who are transitioning out of the child welfare system to long-term housing and access to health and wellness supports, so they can focus on their future.
+We support young people transitioning out of the foster care system, helping them access housing and wellness supports, so they can focus on their future.

 United FOr Families

-Our Community Advocates ensure that our United for Families program participants have access to high-quality child care and education and are able to meet their other basic needs.
+Our Community Advocates ensure that families in our United for Families program have access to high-quality child care and education and are able to meet their other basic needs.

 Through our community grants, we invest in nonprofit organizations that provide crisis support and help families meet their basic needs.